hypo69/hypo/docs/gemini/consultant/ru/webdriver/header.md

 """
 .. module:: hypotez.src.webdriver.header
    :platform: Windows, Unix
-    :synopsis: This module provides utility functions for handling project-related operations.
+   :synopsis: This module provides functions for handling header information for webdrivers.
 """
-MODE = 'development'

 import sys
 import json
-from packaging.version import Version from pathlib import Path from src.utils.jjson import j_loads from src.logger import logger # Import logger
+from packaging.version import Version from pathlib import Path from src.utils.jjson import j_loads from src import gs from src.logger import logger  # Import logger

-# TODO: Add type hints for all variables
+MODE = 'development'

 def get_project_root(marker_files=('pyproject.toml', 'requirements.txt', '.git')) -> Path:
+    """
-    """ Finds the root directory of the project starting from the current file's directory, searching upwards and stopping at the first directory containing any of the marker files.
+    Finds the root directory of the project starting from the current file's directory, searching upwards and stopping at the first directory containing any of the marker files.

     :param marker_files: Filenames or directory names to identify the project root.
     :type marker_files: tuple
     :return: Path to the root directory if found, otherwise the directory where the script is located.
-    :rtype: Path
+    :rtype: pathlib.Path
     """
-    # TODO: Add type hints for variables __root__, current_path
     current_path: Path = Path(__file__).resolve().parent
     project_root: Path = current_path
     for parent in [current_path] + list(current_path.parents):